 award winning Feature Documentaries

-Jonny Lewis is an RTS Award winning documentary filmmaker producing content for Goldmark Films and has directed a number of award winning and shortlisted feature documentaries.
+Jonny Lewis is a Filmmaker of the Year (Pro Moviemaker Magazine) and RTS Award winning documentary filmmaker producing content for Goldmark Films and has directed a number of award winning and shortlisted feature documentaries.
 Originally from Cwmbran south Wales and now based in Rutland, Jonny also works freelance for companies such as Rugby Wrap Up, editing America's leading weekly television network broadcast rugby show MLR Weekly which has featured on ESPN in America and weekly on Cox Communication’s YurView Channel 4 in San Diego and Santa Barbara, and Channel 118 in Orange County and Palos Verdes, Marquee Sports Network in Chicago (TV channel of MLB’s Chicago Cubs) as well as streaming channel TheRugbyNetwork.com .
 Jonny has also worked with Sports Media Services and Welsh Rugby Union TV, as a cameraman & self shooting editor, filming at 6 Nations Rugby, at the Principality Stadium Cardiff.
 He has also filmed live rugby broadcast on Welsh language channel S4C.
 Other credits include an award winning documentary on Amazon Prime Video, editing a commercial for Champion System and PRO Rugby USA broadcast on Time Warner Sports Network and ONE World Sports in America as well as working on a series of films for USA Rugby at the Rugby World Cup and producing content for WeLoveClay.com

 See showreel and examples of work at www.JonnyLewisFilms.com